networq/networq-php/README.md

 Please check https://github.com/networq/networq-web for an implementation of a web-based viewer.

+## Testing

+See `.circleci/config.yml` how to run tests.
+At the moment: run `./vendor/bin/phpunit --configuration phpunit.xml tests`.

 ## License

 MIT.
 Please refer to the [license file](LICENSE) for details.